wp-plugins/popup-maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.1 =
+* Added Importer for Easy Modal v2 - Availabe under Tools -> Import
+* Added Easy Modal v2 Compatibility Option - Available under Settings -> Misc (This will allow all of your existing eModal classes to open the proper Popup once imported)
+* Added custom selector functionality - Availabe on Modal editor (This will allow you to use your own css selectors that when clicked will trigger the popup to open.
+Ex. #main-menu li.menu-item-3 would cause the corresponding menu item to trigger that popup)
+* Merged Auto Open Extension into Free Version.
+* Added better support for custom post types.

 = v1.0.5 =
 * Fixed bug caused by changes in v1.0.4.